Year 5 - St. Teresa of Calcutta

 We are pleased to announce we have made £429.50.
 This means we have a profit of £274.50.
 We have decided to make a donation to St John's Hospice and are spending the rest on an activity that we can all enjoy.

 We would like to say a massive THANK YOU to everyone who supported us.

 Each of us, by the way we live our lives, the way we treat others, and by our words and actions, show if we have an attitude of service.
 Often, we are especially influenced by those whose actions speak powerfully of a life of service.

 Our value for this half term is being PROPHETIC

 In maths we will be looking at fractions and decimals.

 As well as using mathletics http://www.mathletics.co.uk/ remember you have have access to Timestable rockstars https://ttrockstars.com/ All children have their own passwords and homework will be set weekly.

 Some good websites for maths:

 Please help your child by encouraging them to read and discuss books daily.
 Remember to encourage your child to write a sentence in their diary to score points on the reading challenge.
 Also continue practicing times tables.
 Your child will also have spellings and mathletics/timestable rockstars tasks weekly.
-Each child will be given a date for their opportunity to give a talk to the class about something that interests them.
 Also a selection of activities will be sent home based around the current topic.

 Please work with your child at home on the following: